uibk-dps-teaching/ps_parprog_2020/02/README.md

 - Implement a serial version of Monte Carlo Pi approximation.
 - Implement a parallel version of Monte Carlo Pi approximation using POSIX Threads Library (`pthread`).
-- Benchmark the sequential version and the parallel version with 1, 2, 4, and 8 threads using `perf` on LCC2.
+- Benchmark the sequential version and the parallel version with 1, 2, 4, and 8 threads on LCC2 using n = 1,000,000.
+Document your results.
 How could you improve program performance?

 ## General Notes

-All the material required by the tasks above (e.g. code, figures, text, etc...) must be part of the solution that is handed in.
+All the material required by the tasks above (e.g., code, figures, text, etc...) must be part of the solution that is handed in.
 Your experiments should be reproducible and comparable to your measurements using the solution materials that you hand in.

 **Every** member of your group must be able to explain the given problem, your solution, and possible findings.
 You may also need to answer detailed questions about any of these aspects.